pulumi/docs/content/tutorials/creating-resources-gcp/index.md

 ---
-title: "Create Resources on Google Cloud"
+title: "Creating Resources on Google Cloud"
-title_tag: "Create Resources on Google Cloud"
+title_tag: "Creating Resources on Google Cloud"
 layout: single

 # A succinct description of the tutorial.
 It appears on the Tutorials home and collection pages.